Bucatini alla Carbonara

 Beat the eggs in a small bowl and stir in the 1/2 cup Parmesan.
 Set aside.

 Bring a large pot of generously salted water to a boil over high heat.
 Add the bucatini and cook according to the package directions.
-Drain the pasta, reserving 1/2 cup (4 fl. oz./125 ml) of the cooking water.
+Drain the pasta, reserving 1/2 cup (4 fl. oz./125 ml) of the pasta cooking water.
 Add the pasta to the bowl with the bacon and immediately stir in the egg mixture.
-Add the reserved pasta-cooking water and stir to combine.
+Add the reserved pasta water and stir to combine.
 Stir in the 2 Tbs.
 Parmesan and the parsley.
 Season with salt and pepper and serve immediately.
-Serves 4 to 6.
+Serves 4.

 Adapted from Williams-Sonoma Pasta Night, by Kate McMillan (Weldon Owen, 2014)